 “What’s wrong?” he hollered.

-I felt so bad.
+I felt so embarrassed.

 Right on cue the hatch flew open and Mamede’s head shot up.
 First he locked his puffy eyes on Ze, who was no longer laughing, and then he turned his stony gaze my way.
-Suffice it to say — Mamede was not smiling.
+Suffice it to say, Mamede was not smiling.

 João said something from the hold but I couldn’t make out.

-Mamede looked down and asked, “What?”
+Mamede looked down and said, “What?”